HTML5 is the latest standard of Hypertext Markup Language, the code that describes the structure and presentation of web pages.

 HTML Application Cache

-Web application cache supports offline browsing.
-This enables use of web applications even when the user has no internet connection.
+Web Application Cache supports offline browsing.
+This enables the use of web applications even when the user has no internet connection.
 More benefits include fast-loading web resources and reduced server load, since browsers don’t have to download all the data -- only the elements that have changed.

 HTML Web Workers

 Server updates can be streamed automatically from server to client, without the webpage having to ask for available updates (as was the case in the past).
 Real-time news and live chat are examples of possible applications of SSE.